 The HPA060 can remove some of the most common air pollutants like these:

 - Chemical and organic odors

-This is a somewhat thin, black rectangular section of material which traps larger particles like hair and dust before reaching the HEPA filter.
+This is a somewhat thin, black rectangular section of material that traps larger particles like hair and dust before reaching the HEPA filter.
 It’s also treated in order to reduce odors and airborne chemical vapors.

 When combined, these 2 types of filters form an effective way to clean the air.
 The pre-filter also reduces the need to replace the filters – which Honeywell recommends is every 12 months.
 3-6 months for the pre-filter, or as needed if heavy use has occurred.